 In addition to the normal VaR calculations detailed above, a so-called stress-based VaR calculation is also carried out.
-Instead of the historical prices observed over the last 300 trading days, this stressbased VaR calculation uses those observed during a highly volatile period in the past (the stress period).
-The Group's stress-based VaR amounted to CHF 3.61 million on 31 December 2021 and CHF 3.82 million on 31 December 2020 (for a oneday holding period and a 95% confidence interval).
-The maximum stress-based VaR recorded in 2021 amounted to CHF 7.45 million; the minimum was CHF 2.13 million (CHF 6.77 million and CHF 0.78 million in 2020).
+Instead of the historical prices observed over the last 300 trading days, this stress-based VaR calculation uses those observed during a highly volatile period in the past (the stress period).

 Under FINMA regulations, the capital requirement for market risk is the sum of the normal VaR and the stress-based VaR.